ahmedivy/happyface-cnn/README.md

 > Emotion Detection using Convolutional Neural Networks

 This repository contains very simple CNN Architecture for emotion detection.
-The model is trained on a dataset of happy and unhappy faces
+The model is trained on a dataset of happy and unhappy faces.
+This is the same model that is taught in the first week of CNN course in [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning) on Coursera.
+In course they uses Keras but I have implemented the same model using PyTorch.

 ## Table of Contents